ubirch/ubirch-token-manager/README.md

 The interface offers these basic operations:

 * **decodeAndVerify** ->  It allows a basic verification.
 It verifies that the token is well-built, that its standard claims are checked.
 I
-* **getClaims** -> It the same as the previous operation but basically performing the verification on the header as it is.
+* **getClaims** -> It is same as the previous operation but basically performing the verification on the header as it is.
 * **externalStateVerify**: -> Depending on the kinds of claims, there are some that require an external verification, these operations starts a verification against the Token Manager.
 Useful for groups and revocation claims.

         <dependency>